-In order to achieve this simplification, a new inheritance scheme was used in which a BaseNode base node class is a superclass for both Node and Node2D node classes.
+In order to achieve this simplification, a new inheritance scheme was used in which a BaseNode base node class is a superclass for the Node, Node2D and NodeND classes.

-The node classes are used as data wrappers and can be organized in trees (binary trees for 1D transform case and quad-trees for the 2D one).
-They are also superclasses to the WaveletPacket class and WaveletPacket2D class that are used as the decomposition tree roots and contain a couple additional methods.
+The node classes are used as data wrappers and can be organized in trees (binary trees for 1D transform case, quad-trees for the 2D one and 2\\N-ary trees in ND).
+They are also superclasses to the WaveletPacket, WaveletPacketND classes that are used as the decomposition tree roots and contain a couple additional methods.